khyateed/Movie-Data-Analysis/README.md

 ### Passed Code Challenge: Check for Completion

 If you passed the code challenge, your teacher will review your project to ensure that you have submitted all of the required project deliverables.
+You will receive a 1-5 score as follows:

+* 1: Multiple deliverables missing or incomplete
+* 2: One deliverable missing or incomplete
+* 3: All deliverables complete
+* 4: All deliverables complete with good style and content
+* 5: All deliverables complete with outstanding style and content

-While you may find this assignment's rubric helpful for guiding your project, it will not be used to evaluate your submission.
+While you may find the assignment rubric below helpful for guiding your project, it will not be used to evaluate your submission.

 ### Did Not Pass Code Challenge: Rubric Scoring

 If you did not pass the code challenge, your teacher will use the rubric below to grade your submission.
 You can earn 0, 1, or 2 points on each element.
 You will receive a final 1-5 score based on the percentage of available points you earn.
 A score of 3 or higher is considered passing.

-*  0% to 29% = 1
+* 1: 0% to 29%
-* 30% to 49% = 2
+* 2: 30% to 49%
-* 50% to 69% = 3
+* 3: 50% to 69%
-* 70% to 89% = 4
+* 4: 70% to 89%
-* 90% to 100% = 5
+* 5: 90% to 100%

 Your teacher will grade your submission and give you feedback sometime during the week after you submit.